jakenelson-1/Hello_World/README.md

 *Hello World - Jake Nelson's Sample*

 ### **Description**
-This project's purpose is to indtorduce basic functions and become oriented with GitHub.
+This project's purpose is to introduce basic functions and become oriented with GitHub.

 ### **How to Run Program**
 Hello_World/
 - README.md

 ### **Files Used**
-<mark>No</mark> files were imported for this project. 🙏
+<mark>No</mark> files were imported for this project. :pray:

 ### **Additional Documentation**
 **_No_** additional documentation was required for this project.